WhatsApp/proxy/charts/whatsapp-proxy-chart/deployments/README.md

 # Chart Deployment
 This document explains how to create a Kuberentes cluster in one of the popular public cloud providers (e.g. AWS, GCP), and deploy the WhatsApp proxy Helm chart to your Kubernetes cluster.

+## Prerequisites

+### Helm

+Install Helm using one of the methods outlined in this page: https://helm.sh/docs/intro/install/

 ## Create a Kubernetes cluster
 To deploy your Helm chart, you will first need to create a Kubernetes cluster.
 You can create a simple Kubernetes cluster on a single server using one of the following tools: